briankoser/sfc-listeners-guide/episodes/0129-ron-moore-returns-to-syfy-and-other-news.md

 Ben's idea for the opening of {% work "Star Wars: Episode VII" %}: the opening scrawl says there's a Gungan reunion party on Naboo.
 Then a Death Star nukes Naboo.
 Then there's a second scrawl and the movie goes from there.

-Take That, Science: a "study" showed that red shirts died in greater numbers in {% work "Star Trek: TOS" %} but not in greater number proportionally.
+{% takeThatScience take_that_science[0] %}
 Ben says that's the worst news ever reported on the show.